Integrated Sanitary Master Plan

 Cressman Avenue , Kitchener May i know when do you build sewer line , drain line , water line Customers

-chandra asked over 2 years ago
+chandra asked about 3 years ago

 Thank you for your question.
 The Master Plan will review existing conditions and evaluate planned growth and servicing needs to develop and assess alternative solutions for sanitary servicing.
 Individual project locations have not been identified at this time.
 A preferred solution to support planned growth across the City will be identified following a technical review of alternatives with input received from agencies, Indigenous communities and stakeholders.